 A coaching firm specializing in executive leadership development was experiencing growing demand for its services with Fortune 500 clients in multiple industries.
 As the business expanded, its manual client onboarding process became a bottleneck.
 Each new client required a customized contract, followed by individual, manual onboarding sessions.

-When we assessed the company, we found the firm had a strong arsenal of Tools.
+When we assessed the company, we found that it had a strong arsenal of tools.
 Its Experience, Foundations, and Structures were satisfactorily defined and built.
 While not differentiating the company’s customer experience, these Components were not the primary cause of underperformance.
 The firm had done a great job mapping the customer journey but it lacked a formal Method for reviewing and improving the onboarding process.
 As a result, the processes became stagnant.
 Onboarding became slow, errors were common, and the team was spending a disproportionate amount of time on repetitive tasks.

 The firm was losing approximately 25% of its team’s productivity to manual tasks that could have been streamlined through automation and process improvement.
 The financial impact was notable as the firm was unable to onboard new clients fast enough to meet growing demand.
 The inefficient onboarding process, created by the lack of a defined Method, delayed new client engagements and resulted in a 15-20% slower revenue recognition cycle.
 With a growing client base, the suboptimization was leaving $200,000 to $500,000 annual revenue on the table.